MISP/misp-rfc/misp-galaxy-format/raw.md

 ## meta

 Meta contains a list of custom defined JSON key value pairs.
-Users **SHOULD** reuse commonly used keys such as properties, complexity, effectiveness, country, possible_issues, colour, motive, impact, refs, synonyms, status, date, encryption, extensions, ransomnotes, cfr-suspected-victims, cfr-suspected-state-sponsor, cfr-type-of-incident, cfr-target-category wherever applicable.
+Users **SHOULD** reuse commonly used keys such as complexity, effectiveness, country, possible_issues, colour, motive, impact, refs, synonyms, status, date, encryption, extensions, ransomnotes, suspected-victims, suspected-state-sponsor, type-of-incident, target-category, cfr-suspected-victims, cfr-suspected-state-sponsor, cfr-type-of-incident, cfr-target-category wherever applicable.

-properties is used to provide clusters with additional properties.
-Properties are represented as an array containing one or more strings ans **MAY** be present.

 date, status **MAY** be used to give time information about an cluster. date is represented as a string describing a time or period and **SHALL** be present. status is represented as a string describing the current status of the clusters.
 It **MAY** also describe a time or period and **SHALL** be present.